 Arrangements can be made for people in wheelchairs.
 Click here for assistance and more information on accessibility while visiting the Kane County Forest Preserve District sites.
 For more information contact the KCFP ADA Coordinator at Voice: (630) 444-3095 or (630) 232-5980; TTY Relay: (800) 526-0844 or email email@example.com.

 Weddings and Photography

 Special events and photography shoots should be reserved through the Forest Preserve District.
-For information and reservations of the Japanese Tea Garden for weddings or group photography, please call the Forest Preserve District reservation line at 630-232-1242, or email your request to firstname.lastname@example.org
+For information and reservations please call the District’s reservation line at (630) 232-1242, or email your request to firstname.lastname@example.org